Immigrant Student Admission

 Learn more about the ACCUPLACER assessment, testing locations and hours, and how to schedule your assessment.

-Your assessment scores will determine your next steps:
+Your assessment scores will help determine which track to choose.

-College preparatory coursework is required: College preparatory courses will help you improve your academic reading, writing, and math skills.
+College preparatory courses will help you improve your academic reading, writing, and math skills.
 Please keep in mind these classes are designed for students whose first language is English.
-You may wish to improve your academic reading, writing, and listening in English skills before taking the college preparatory coursework by enrolling in English for Academic Purposes classes.
+You may wish to improve your academic reading, writing, and listening in English skills by completing the English for Academic Purposes classes before starting the Developmental Coursework Track.

 What is English for Academic Purposes?